Appendix A: Definitions and Other Information

 Annual/Termination Report

-The reporting period for a combined Annual/Termination report is the preceding calendar year and the current calendar year up to the date of your termination.
+The reporting period for a combined Annual/Termination report is the preceding calendar year and the current year up to your date of termination.
+For example, if you terminate March 15, 2022, and you have not yet filed your Annual report for calendar year 2021, the reporting period for your Termination report is January 1, 2021, through March 15, 2022.

 Extensions Do Not Change the Reporting Period